LionelBeato/coatimundis/Week-9/Day-42/OVERVIEW.md

 ## Agenda

-- Finally connect our GraphQL backends to our gatsby frontends.
+- Continue working on your Gatsby projects.
+- If there's time, lets get to mutations.

 ## Outline